jordanrobinson/string-calculator/exercise-three.md

 input: `"3"`
 output writer: `""` (empty string, as no sums are done) return value: `"3"`

+The most important part of this exercise is that you don't forget to follow TDD!

+RED, GREEN, REFACTOR!

 If you're stuck at any point or want a few hints or pointers, just ask one of us and we'll be more than happy to help.